pascaldekloe/mqtt/README.md

 … an MQTT client library for the Go programming language.
 Great care was taken to provide correctness in all scenario, including the error states.
-Message transfers in both directions have zero-copy.
+Message transfers in both directions do zero-copy.
 All errors are propagated through the API—no internal logging.

 The development was kindly sponsored by [Northvolt](https://northvolt.com), as a